lukeredpath/betabuilder/README.md

     rake beta:build     # Build the beta release of the app rake beta:package   # Package the beta release as an IPA file

+If you use a custom Xcode build directory, rather than the default `${SRCROOT}/build` location, you can configure that too:

+    BetaBuilder::Tasks.new do |config|
+      ...
+      config.build_dir = "/path/to/custom/build/dir"
+    end

 To deploy your beta to your testers, some additional configuration is needed (see the next section).